bediger4000/random-credit-card-numbers/README.md

 That invocation uses 412138 as the BIN, which is a Chase Bank Visa card number.
 The program returns a "card number" that has 9 random digits, and a valid Luhn checkdigit, the trailing "5".

-For an Amex "card number":
+To generate a unique Amex "card number":

     $ ./randomccnum 37 15
     377753764113618

-To check the Luhn digit, you could invoke it with the non-checkdigit prefix of an existing card number:
+To check the Luhn digit, you can invoke it with the non-checkdigit prefix of an existing card number:

     $ ./randomccnum 412138420071190 16